jsheroes/website/src/content/blog/why-speak-at-jsheroes.md

 WIP section

-If the arguments here convinced you that JSHeroes is the right conference for your talk, we’d love to see you submit a proposal until the end of December.
+If the arguments here convinced you JSHeroes is the right conference for your talk, we’d love to see you [submit a proposal](TODO: cfp link) until the end of December.